mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 ---
-title: Creating a backing track for an open mic
+title: Creating a backing track from your favorite song for an open mic
 summary: |
   I perform in open mics in my spare time, when I decide to perform a cover of a song I usually play the guitar as well as singing it.
 Therefore, I prepare